Martin Canin: Teaching career

 Although Canin performed in Europe, Asia, and Australia, teaching rather than concertizing became the focus of his professional career.
 Having graduated from The Juilliard School in 1956, he became an assistant to Rosina Lhévinne there in 1959 and also taught during that period at Teachers College, Columbia University.
 He was appointed to the Juilliard faculty in 1976.
 In 1965, he additionally joined the faculty of the State University of New York at Stony Brook, now known as Stony Brook University, as Artist-in-Residence, and he retired from that position in 1993.
 He also taught at the Bowdoin International Music Festival from 1972 to 2015.
 Other teaching appointments, in parallel with those at Juilliard and Stony Brook, included the City University of New York and New York University.

 As the inheritor of a tradition representing the golden age of Romantic piano virtuosos, Canin extolled the image of the solo pianist, saying in a 1981 interview, “Of course I love chamber music—I love to play it; I love to hear it.
 But I feel something goes out of our lives if we lose the sense of the single conquering hero on stage.
 I love the idea that one person gets up there with the Steinway and takes it on—and vanquishes it.
 And that one person can give us an inspiring evening of music.
 To me, I feel that the most exciting thing of all is the soloist.”

-Among his hundreds of students at Juilliard and Stony Brook, Canin taught numerous laureates of major international piano competitions, including the Busoni, Van Cliburn, Liszt-Bartók, Casadesus, Kapell, Tokyo International, Seoul International, and Queen Elisabeth of Belgium competitions.
+Among his hundreds of students at Juilliard and Stony Brook, Canin taught numerous laureates of major international piano competitions, including the Busoni, Van Cliburn, Gina Bachauer, Liszt-Bartók, Casadesus, Kapell, Tokyo International, Seoul International, and Queen Elisabeth of Belgium competitions.
 Canin gave recitals and master classes throughout the world and served on the jury of numerous piano competitions.
 In addition to his teaching and performances as a solo pianist and chamber musician, he recorded works of Johannes Brahms for Spectrum Records, served as a contributing editor of the magazine The Piano Quarterly, and edited a number of piano works for Éditions Salabert and Lee Roberts Publications.
-Among his prominent disciples are Sean Botkin, Joel Fan, Madeleine Forte, Arthur Greene, Stephen Hough, Douglas Humpherys, Min Kwon, Mihae Lee, Quynh Nguyen, Haewon Song, Annette Volkamer, Dalit Warshaw, Yung Wook Yoo, and Terence Yung.
+Among his prominent disciples are Sean Botkin, Joel Fan, Madeleine Forte, Arthur Greene, Stephen Hough, Douglas Humpherys, Min Kwon, Mihae Lee, Anne-Marie McDermott, Quynh Nguyen, Haewon Song, Annette Volkamer, Dalit Warshaw, Yung Wook Yoo, and Terence Yung.